 Indirect discrimination: clear voice

-Note: Broadly indirect discrimination would be if a provision, criterion or practice (‘PCP’) that applicants must have a clear voice put people with the relevant disability and also the claimant at a particular disadvantage, unless (the focus in this case) the employer could show the PCP was justified.
+Note: Broadly there would be indirect discrimination if a provision, criterion or practice (‘PCP’) that job applicants must have a clear voice put people with this disability including the claimant at a particular disadvantage, unless (the focus in this case) the employer could show the PCP was justified, including proportionate.
 See Indirect discrimination.

 Clear voice: Tribunal decision